 Test and Trace Payments

-From 28 September if you are in a low paid job, receive in-work benefits and have to take time off work to self-isolate you may be entitled to a lump sum payment of up to £500.
+If you are in a low paid job, receive in-work benefits and have to take time off work to self-isolate, or care for a child or young person who needs to isolate, you may be entitled to a lump sum payment of up to £500.

 If this applies to you, please check the Benefits page for further information.